MarcelRosier/bdp_project/README.md

 - [Healtcare Coverage Dataset](https://stats.oecd.org/Index.aspx?ThemeTreeId=9)

 The base Suicide Dataset was extended to grant more features for modeling.
-For this purpose we searched for possible datasets that could matdch factors listed here: https://www.cdc.gov/suicide/factors/index.html.
+For this purpose we searched for possible datasets that could match factors listed here: https://www.cdc.gov/suicide/factors/index.html.
-For most features it's ahrd to find proper datasets that cover a variety of countries and years.
+For most features it's hard to find proper datasets that cover a variety of countries and years.
-As a closets match we added the Healtcare dataset and additionaly added the GINI dataset to account for factors that might be realted with social inequality.
+As a compromise we added the Healthcare dataset (access to healthcare is listed as a factor) and additionaly added the GINI dataset to account for factors that might be related with social inequality.

 ## EDA